1ma/DIC/README.md

 ### Lazy loading

 It must be possible to register lazy services.
-These are services that are not resolved until they are actually retrieved, and may depend upon other services.
+These are services that are not instantiated until they are actually retrieved for the first time.

-Lazy services are implemented with anonymous functions.
+This library implements lazy services with anonymous functions.
 Whenever the container is asked for a service that is actually an anonymous function, that function is executed (passing the container itself as the first parameter) and the result is stored under the same id where the anonymous function used to be.